 There are few types of "work" that you can legally do as a tourist/business visitor to the United States.
 The most common infractions of this rule involve visitors who provide private child care or housekeeping, perform as musicians (even if unpaid), work in a family business, or freelance in their profession.

 U.S. consular officers can ask many questions and conduct independent investigations, thus bringing such information to light.

 Even if you hold a B-1 "business" visa, you are only allowed to attend conferences or meetings, you are not authorized to work.
 The few exceptions are narrow and nuanced.

 At your first visa interview, the officer likely asked you what you were going to do in the U.S. and how long you planned to stay.
 Now, when it's time for your renewal, the officer might look to see if you actually did what you said you were going to.

 The officer will also look at your travel patterns, checking for anomalies.
 For example, if you are married to a non-working spouse and have minor children, and you took a four-month trip alone to the U.S., this would invite further questioning.
 The officer would likely want to know how you were able to afford this type of travel, and investigate whether you performed unauthorized work to finance it.

 Be prepared to tell the consular officer at the interview about what you did on any of your prior trips to the United States.
 This includes the purpose of your travel, approximately how long you stayed, how you financed your trip, who went with you, and so forth.
 If you requested an extension of stay on a prior trip, the officer is likely to ask about this, as well.

-If your family or life situation is vastly different from the last time you received a visa, you may be asked to provide new documentation of financial stability or employment (although you should take this type of documentation with you in any case.)
+If your family or life situation is vastly different from the last time you received a visa, you might be asked to provide new documentation of financial stability or employment (although you should take this type of documentation with you in any case.)